Leadership Awards

 The Arrowhead Award is given to a member(s) who demonstrates exemplary service to their student organization.
 Each organization may honor up to five individual members of their group per year.

-Criteria and Nomination
+Criteria & Nomination

 • Eligibility: Recipients must have been a member of the organization during the current academic year.